Nicotine Pouches Legal in Europe: 2026 Country-by-Country Guide

 Age Verification

 All orders require age verification at checkout.
-We use multi-layer checks: date-of-birth entry, identity verification on payment (Klarna, credit card), and signature-on-delivery for high-value orders in select markets.
+We use multi-layer checks such as date-of-birth entry, payment-stage verification where required, and signature-on-delivery for high-value orders in select markets.

 Tracking and Transparency